7 Website Design Trends Setting New Standards in Government

-In true local government difference-maker form, content managers and communicators in the public sector have risen to the challenge of evolving their digital presence while continuing to keep ongoing vaccine and community recovery communications at the forefront of their strategic priorities.
+In true government difference-maker form, content managers and communicators in the public sector have risen to the challenge of evolving their digital presence while continuing to keep ongoing vaccine and community recovery communications at the forefront of their strategic priorities.
 Communities across the country are taking what they learned from 2020 to improve their digital presence and create better digital citizen experiences.

 1. Prominent Search

 In response to this trend, we’re helping communities place prominent search fields on their homepage, often paired with a “How Can I?” menu item that provides the most commonly searched for services in our communities, such as “How can I pay my taxes or sign up for emergency alerts?”
-We’re also helping to expedite getting citizens the information they need from their local government using our automated Chatbot, which leads us to number two below.
+We’re also helping to expedite getting residents the information they need from their local government using our automated Chatbot, which leads us to number two below.

 2. Creating Human-Like Customer Service Interactions Using Chatbots